 Inform people when your team is going to be back and gather email addresses in the meantime to send follow-ups.
 It doesn’t mean visitors should stay in the dark during this time:

-- Offer a knowledge base in your widget and display it first outside your working hours.
+- Why is knowledge base important?
+That’s why.
+Offer a knowledge base in your widget and display it first outside your working hours.
 Customers will be able to find all the answers by themselves without even contacting your team.

 - Set up proactive chat messages that will provide contextual help.
 You can analyze your most problematic pages that bring in more questions than others and offer proactive help.
 These messages can be automated by triggers like current page URLs and time spent on them.